 Factors affecting the quality of oral anticoagulation

 We investigated those factors associated with poor quality of anticoagulation (defined as TTR <65%) in the overall cohort.
 Thus, we performed a multivariate logistic regression analysis, including variables that showed a p-value <0.15 in the univariate analysis but only three variables reached that p-value; obstructive sleep apnea/chronic obstructive pulmonary disease, CHA2DS2-VASc and HAS-BLED scores.
+No multicollinearity was found between these predictor variables.

 In the multivariate analysis, the HAS-BLED score was independently associated with higher risk of poor quality of anticoagulation, with an odds ratio of 1.45 (95% CI 1.05-2.02, p=0.026) (Table 2).

 Switch of anticoagulant therapy